ZTRS0296/Devops-Testing/README.md

 - Commit: `Fixes #123 add CI for dummy project`

 This helps Redmineflux DevOps auto-link commits, PRs, builds, and deployments.
 This code is basically testing for redmineflux_devops plugin nothing else.
+If you find any issue please raise an issue in github.